Quality literature for the 0 to 3 set

 virtues as pieces of literature.
 Here are some of the good ones.
 I

-sometimes threaten to throw out all the other books we own, but I have
+sometimes threatened to throw out all the other kids books we own, but I have

 to confess that my children's opinions of which books to obsess over